gabceb/node-metainspector/README.md

 client.rootUrl 			  	# Root url (scheme + host, i.e http://simple.com/)
-client.title              	# title of the page, as string client.links              	# array of strings, with every link found on the page as an absolute URL client.metaDescription   	# meta description, as string client.description        	# returns the meta description, or the first long paragraph if no meta description is found client.image              	# Most relevant image, if defined with og:image
+client.title              	# title of the page, as string client.links              	# array of strings, with every link found on the page as an absolute URL client.author              # page author, as string client.keywords            # keywords from meta tag, as array client.charset             # page charset from meta tag, as string
+client.metaDescription   	# meta description, as string
+client.description        	# returns the meta description, or the first long paragraph if no meta description is found client.image              	# Most relevant image, if defined with og:image